 Decoding your baby’s night waking pattern can be very helpful if you are trying to make improvements in sleep.
 Understanding if your baby is hungry, overtired, not tired enough, waking out of habit, or simply uncomfortable is very important so that you can troubleshoot appropriately.
-This blog describes five common types of night waking: False Starts, Difficulty Falling Asleep, Frequent Night Waking (Every 60-90 mins), Frequent Night Waking (every 2-3 hours), Frequent Night Waking (every 10-20 minutes).
+This blog describes six common types of night waking: False Starts, Never-ending Bedtimes, Sleep-cycle Waking (Every 60-90 mins), Periodic Waking (every 2-3 hours), Irregular Waking (every 10-20 minutes) and Split Nights (night waking that lasts for hours).
 Note that your baby may have more than one type of waking in a single night.
+This blog applies to babies over five months old.
+Younger babies may have variable sleep patterns simply due to their age and sleep development.

 Finally, sleep associations can cause frequent waking early in the night.
 If your baby doesn’t know how to fall asleep on her own, she may wake and cry for help again in the first part of the night a few times before she gets into her first long stretch of deep sleep.

-The Solution: For overtiredness from daytime naps that are too short, plan to prioritize napping and catch your baby up on daytime sleep even if this means providing some extra soothing, rocking, or holding for several days.
+For overtiredness from daytime naps that are too short, plan to prioritize napping and catch your baby up on daytime sleep even if this means providing some extra soothing, rocking, or holding for several days.
 Use these better naps to help move bedtime later to better align with your baby's sleep pressure and circadian rhythm drive for sleep.
-If you aren't sure how much sleep your baby needs, then see our Age by Stage Schedules blog to make sure your expectations are reasonable.
+If you aren't sure how much sleep your baby needs, then see our age by stage schedules blog to make sure your expectations are reasonable.

 For sleep association pop-ups, using a sleep training method that feels like a good fit for you and your baby will help solve this problem (our sleep class covers four different options for sleep training).